gabrielfgm/financial_history/paste_syllabi.md

     Goschen, *The theory of the foreign exchanges.* (London : 1916).
     Chapter VI
     [link](https://hdl.handle.net/2027/uc2.ark:/13960/t9k35zr8s)
--   Charles Wood 1st Vct.
+-   Read the summary report (p.
+5) up to page XI, the testimony of Sampson Samuel Lloyd (pp. 24), and the testimony of William Stanley Jevons (pp. 68): Charles Wood 1st Vct.
 Halifax, *Report from the Royal Commission on International Coinage; together with the minutes of evidence and appendix.* (House of Commons, 1868).
     [link](https://parlipapers.proquest.com/parlipapers/docview/t70.d75.1867-044213/usgLogRstClick!!?accountid=11862)

 <!--chapter:end:04-week.Rmd-->